-Michelle also enjoys capturing the boys' journey at Wambana through photo's and video and is involved in compiling the end of program DVD.
+Michelle also enjoys capturing the boys' journey at Wambana through photos and video and is involved in capturing many of the images you see in the end of program movie.
 She also loves to share her knowledge of the marine environment with others and impart a citizenship responsibility to be aware of how our practices impact this environment we all enjoy and connect with culturally.